 B. Tier 1 Administrative Hearings (Conduct Meetings)

-In Tier 1 hearings, students have the opportunity to review any reports and information about the incident.
+In Tier 1 hearings, students have the opportunity to review reports and information about the incident.
 Hearing administrator(s) will discuss the incident with the involved student(s), listen to information provided by the student(s), and ask questions pertinent to the situation.

 C. Tier 2 Administrative Hearings

-In Tier 2 hearings, students have the opportunity to review any reports and information about the incident.
+In Tier 2 hearings, students have the opportunity to review reports and information about the incident.
 Hearing administrators will discuss the incident with the involved student(s), listen to information provided by the student(s) and ask questions pertinent to the situation.

 D. Student Rights in Administrative Hearings